abhayy143/DeCodeX_Calculator/README.md

 # DeCodeX_Calculator
-An calculator application made in Android Studio using Kotlin..
+An calculator application made in Android Studio using Kotlin which performs basic arithmetic mathematics.